577 - Boston Public Library

 Stay tuned.
 In the next episode I venture down to see whatever the fuck Delaware has to offer.

-Want to see more?
-Check out my Adventure Map.
+Want to see my progress?
+Check out the Adventure Map.

 *Please note this page contains affiliate links.